sabbih-shah/eventset-generation/README.md

 YEAR_START=1980
 YEAR_END=2023
 ```
-Please set the above paths in the script and double check the slurm flags.
+Please set the above paths in the script accordingly and double check the slurm flags.